 So what can we learn from this?
 Is this limitation fate, something we are stuck with and can’t do anything about?
 Well in a sense yes, the book of Hebrews tells us “it is appointed unto men once to die”.
 And despite all the hype about immortality being just around the corner with advances in biology and genetics, this is simply a pipe dream.

 Yet Proverbs tells us “Above all else, guard your heart, for it is the wellspring of life”.
 So how do we guard our heart, in practical terms, especially when their’s an almost universal limit on its ability to function?
 Well, the answer is save those heartbeats!
 In other words, slow down your heartrate and live longer.

 How to do this?
-You do you protect your heart?
 Well one obvious way is to chill out.
 Find ways to deal with the everyday stress of life.
 As Jesus says, “Do not let your heart be troubled”.
 Yes, the occasional stressful situation is going to be there and we have to deal with that, it’s what our “fight or flight” hormones, most notably adrenalin are meant for.
 But constant stress is a killer.
 It accelerates our heart and steals those precious beats a little each day.
 And for anyone looking for a quick fix to weight loss, stimulants that are “metabolism boosters”, increase the heart rate much the same as our own adrenalin.
 This is potentially a high price to pay for the loss of a few pounds.